 Now that you’ve got your DNA test results back, you’re probably eager to start contacting your DNA matches.
 But how do you start?
 The first step is to figure out who your matches are and then figure out WHAT you want to say.

 Contacting your DNA matches is an often-recommended activity for genealogists.
 It’s a great way to connect with relatives you might not otherwise know about, and it can help you fill in missing portions of your family tree.
+Professional private detective services by Bond Rees and similar agencies would be more than up to the task to assist you in finding these distant family members.
+All that leaves for you then is approaching and connecting with them.

 So, you’re ready to contact some of your DNA matches.
 But before you do, it’s important to understand a DNA match.
 It is when two individuals share enough DNA in their match list to be related potentially.
 While there are hundreds of types of DNA matches, the most common type is a cousin match.
 A cousin match means two individuals have the same biological relative.
 For example, if your cousin shares the same great, great, great grandfather, they would be a DNA match to you.